What you can experience in the Kgalagadi

 Kgalagadi Transfrontier Park - South Africa

+What can you experience in the Kgalagadi?
 In the middle of the night a tremor through our inflatable mattress woke me.
 The thin walls of our tent echoed the same vibration.
 It wasn’t just the vibration that woke us up.
 There was an almighty plaintive roar.
 Even my innards were quivering.
 Hubby nudged me.
 “Did you hear that?”
 I replied, “I didn’t just hear that, I felt it.”
 I’d listened to lions roar before, but this was the closest I had ever heard.
-It came from the depth of his bowels.
+At a steady rhythmn it came from the depth of his bowels.
 If you’ve ever experienced one roaring, you’ll know what I mean.
 This was the sound of the wild Kalahari (Kgalagadi Transfrontier Park).

 Kgalagadi Transfrontier Park

 We’d driven from Augrabies Falls National Park where we had spent two nights, via Upington and then towards Ashkam and the gate at Twee Rivieren.
 We had a quick glance at the camp then headed towards Mata Mata where we would be spending our first night.

 The South African side of the Kgalagadi Transfrontier Park is part of Sanparks.
 If you’ve been to Kruger National Park, you’d think it would be the same.
 You’ll be disappointed, because it’s nothing like that.
 But it’s a wilderness that could shudder its way into your heart.
 One thing is certain, the Kalahari sand will cling to you and never quite let go.